restic/restic/doc/REST_backend.md

 ## HEAD /{type}/{blobID}

-Returns "200 OK" if the repository contains a blob with the given ID and type, "404 Blob not found" otherwise.
+Returns "200 OK" if the repository contains a blob with the given ID and type, "404 blob not found" otherwise.

 ## GET /{type}/{blobID}

-Returns the content of the blob with the given ID and type, "404 Blob not found" otherwise.
+Returns the content of the blob with the given ID and type, "404 blob not found" otherwise.

 Response format: binary/octet-stream

 ## POST /{type}/{blobID}

-Saves the content of the request body in a blob with the given ID and type, "403 Blob already exists" if a blob has already been saved.
+Saves the content of the request body in a blob with the given ID and type, "409 blob already exists" if a blob has already been saved.

 Request format: binary/octet-stream